ChloeSpacedOut/figura-midi-player/README.md

 ### Ratelimit Roleback
 How many pings will be reverted every time the Figura cloud rate limit is reached.
 This helps prevent rate limits breaking your upload.
 Setting this too high may reset too much of your upload, and too low data may be lost.
 Holding `ctrl` while scrolling lets you change the roleback faster.
 ### Toggle Local Mode
 Toggles local mode.
-With local mode toggled, songs will not be sent to other clients, allowing you to listen to songs faster.
+With localling mode toggled, songs will not be sent to other clients, allowing you to listen to songs faster.
 With local mode toggled on, using `alt local mode` when selecting a song will instead upload it.
 ### Refresh Files
 Refreshes midi file data, allowing you to add new songs to `figura/data/ChloesMidiPlayer` and use them without reloading your avatar.
 ## controls